bottlepy/bottle/docs/configuration.rst

 - Your own application should use a separate namespace (e.g. ``myapp.*``).

-Loading Configuration from a File
+Load configuration from a File
 =================================

 .. versionadded 0.12